-In addition, Samoa has preferential market access to the EU market under the EU-Pacific Interim Economic Partnership Agreement since 2018.
-Products from Samoa can enter the EU market at preferential rates on the condition that those products meet the eligibility criteria or the Rules of Origin.
-Further, preferential market access of Samoa products to the UK market under the UK-Pacific Interim Economic Partnership Agreement has also been made possible.
+Samoa has preferential market access to the EU market under the EU-Pacific Interim Economic Partnership Agreement (EU-IEPA) since 2018.
+Products from Samoa can enter the EU market at preferential rates on the condition that products meet the eligibility criteria or the Rules of Origin.
+Under the Agreement, there is a special derogation to the Rules of Origin called the 'Global Sourcing Provision' for canned fish (HS1604/1605).
+This means that the fish can be sourced from any exclusive economic zone in the world; and so long as it is processed in the EIPA country, it will be eligible to the EU market duty free.
+Furthermore, preferential market access of Samoa products to the UK market under the UK-Pacific Interim Economic Partnership Agreement has also been made possible.

-At the regional level, Samoa has been a member of the Pacific Island Countries Agreement (PICTA) since 2003.
-It is the first; and remains the only Free Trade Agreement between the 14 Forum Island Countries (excludes Australia and New Zealand).
+At the regional level, Samoa has been a member of the Pacific Island Countries Agreement since 2003.
+It is the first, and remains the only Free Trade Agreement between the 14 Forum Island Countries (excludes Australia and New Zealand).

 Samoa is also a member of Pacific Agreement on Closer Economic Relations (PACER) Plus which entered into force in December 2020.
-It is a trade and development agreement amongst the Forum Island Countries and Australia and New Zealand and has wider benefits than the non-reciprocal arrangement SPARTECA (1981).
-Parties to the PACER Plus are Australia, Cook Islands, Kiribati, New Zealand, Niue, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.
+It is a trade and development agreement amongst the Forum Island Countries and Australia and New Zealand has benefits far reaching than the non-reciprocal arrangement SPARTECA (1981).
+Parties to the PACER Plus are New Zealand, Australia, Samoa, Kiribati, Tonga, Solomon Islands, Niue Cook Islands, Tuvalu and Vanuatu.
 Nauru has signed the agreement but has not yet ratified.

 The PACER Plus Implementation Unit was established in Samoa in July 2021 to assist Pacific PACER Plus members to strengthen their capacity to benefit from regional and international trade and contribute to achieving economic growth and sustainable development.
+The PACER Plus Agreement includes a special Labour Mobility component which has allowed Parties as well as non-signatories to reap the economic benefits of the Pacific Australia Labour Mobility scheme and Recognized Seasonal Employer scheme to New Zealand and Australia.